Richard Edward Dereef

-Richard Edward Dereef (1798–1876) was a former black slave who would eventually gain freedom and become owner of forty black slaves, American lumber trader, and politician.
-A member of a wealthy mulatto family, Dereef was a prominent member of South Carolinian society but was subject to discrimination due to his race.
-He was considered one of the wealthiest black men in Charleston, South Carolina and served as a city alderman during the Reconstruction era.
+Richard Edward Dereef (c.
+1798–1876) was an African-American slave-owner, lumber trader, and politician.
+A member of a wealthy family of mixed African and European descent, Dereef was a prominent member of South Carolinian society but was subject to discrimination due to his race.
+He was considered one of the wealthiest African-American men in Charleston, South Carolina and served as a city alderman during the Reconstruction era.

 Biography

 Dereef was from a wealthy mixed race family in Charleston.
 Although well educated and wealthy, he was subject to discrimination due to his race.
 Unlike other freedmen, Dereef did not have to pay the Free Black Man's Tax, as he claimed Native American descent from his grandmother.
 In 1823 he and his cousin, John Cain, went to court and persuaded a Charleston magistrate that the Dereef and Cain families were legitimately descended from Native Americans, exempting them and their children from the tax.

 He and his brother, Joseph Dereef (1802–1876) worked as wood factors.
 The family business operated from Dereef's Wharf.
 He also owned rental properties on the East Side of Charleston, and some of his tenants were white people.
 He was considered one of the richest black men in Charleston.

 Dereef built a house in Wraggborough.
-He was a slave owner, and owned as many as 40 slaves and the slaves were darker in skin color as he belonged to a lighter skin group that would not associate with darker blacks and looked down upon them in all aspects of life.
+He was owner of as many as 40 slaves.
+They were darker-skinned, whereas Dereef belonged to a lighter-skinned group that refused to associate with the darker-skinned group and regarded them with disdain in every aspect of life.

 Dereef served as a city alderman, having been appointed by military authorities in 1868 during the Reconstruction era.
 He generally allied himself with Democrats.

 In 1872, he was elected to the standing committee of the Brown Fellowship Society.
 He left a will and testament upon his death.